Alfresco/docs-alfresco/digital-workspace/latest/config/index.md

 ![search]({% link digital-workspace/images/search-user-interface.png %})

-### Search Configuration
+### Search configuration

 The search filters that are available in the Digital Workspace can be refined and tailored to your specific needs by creating custom search forms.
 Each form can contain a set of filters that are relevant to a particular task or user group within your organization.
 You can select the most useful search form from the drop-down lists on the search results page.
-For details on how to create and configure search forms for a more intuitive search experience see [Search Configuration Guide](https://github.com/Alfresco/alfresco-ng2-components/blob/develop/docs/user-guide/search-configuration-guide.md){:target="_blank"}.
+For details on how to create and configure search forms for a more intuitive search experience, see the [Search Configuration Guide](https://github.com/Alfresco/alfresco-ng2-components/blob/develop/docs/user-guide/search-configuration-guide.md){:target="_blank"}.

 ![search]({% link digital-workspace/images/search-integration.png %})